efahsl/vega-developer-workshop-for-tv-apps/README.md

-# Vega TV Developer Workshop
+# Vega Developer Workshop for TV Apps

-Welcome to the Vega Developer Workshop!
-This hands-on workshop will guide you through building a TV streaming app using Amazon's Vega Developer Tools, the Vega MCP server, and AI prompts.
+Welcome!
+This hands-on workshop will guide you through building a TV streaming app using [Amazon's Vega Developer Tools](https://developer.amazon.com/apps-and-games/vega), the Vega MCP server, and AI prompts.

 ## What You'll Build